Are You Even Showing Up in AI?: A Founder’s Guide to Measuring AI Visibility

 That distance between intentional identity and machine interpretation is where many companies now operate, often without realizing it.

-The issue isn’t effort or even quality.
-It’s whether a brand’s signals are clear, consistent, and corroborated enough to be usable inside AI-generated answers.
+The issue is not just effort or even quality.
+It is whether a brand’s signals are clear, consistent, and corroborated enough to be usable inside AI-generated answers.

-Until that gap is measured, it remains invisible.
+Until that gap is measured, it is easy to miss.

 Measure before you optimize